sennett/ngram/README.md

-Exploration of complexity with ngrams.
+Early-days exploration of complexity with ngrams.

 Todo: